Electronic Funds Transfer (EFT)

-What Is an EFT (Electronic Funds Transfer?)
+What Is an Electronic Funds Transfer?

-An electronic funds transfer (EFT) allows payment between two parties by using electronic signals to transfer money.
-The current systems of electronic funds transfer began in the 1960s but became widespread in the 1970s with the introduction of the automatic teller machine (ATM).
-Since then, EFT has become commonplace, with millions of transactions taking place every day.
+An electronic funds transfer (EFT) allows payments between two parties via electronic signals.
+Electronic funds transfers began in the 1960s but became widespread in the 1970s with the introduction of the automatic teller machine (ATM).

-How Does Electronic Funds Transfer Work?
+How Do Electronic Funds Transfers Work?

 When an individual or institution initiates an electronic funds transfer, signals are sent from the terminal via 128-bit encryption.
 This is a highly secure method of securing sensitive data through the internet to the receiving unit.